biojava/biojava.github.io/_wikis/BioJava:Performance:AlignMyoHemo.md

 ============================

-This source code is run in the [example that calculates the structure alignment](BioJava:Performance "wikilink") of Myoglobin and Hemoglobin.
+This source code is run in the [example that calculates the structure alignment](/wikis/BioJava:Performance "wikilink") of Myoglobin and Hemoglobin.
 See <BioJava:CookBook:PDB:align> for more information on how to calculate protein structure alignments. ```java